IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

     }
 </style>

-If you are following along, you will need to install VirtualBox, Vagrant and Ansible as walked-through my [previous post][starting-with-virtualbox-vagrant-ansible].
+If you are following along, you will need to install VirtualBox, Vagrant and Ansible as walked-through in my [previous post][starting-with-virtualbox-vagrant-ansible].

 In this post, we will step through installing test-kitchen which is a unit-test library to assert your infrastructure code.